New physics and the tau polarization vector in $b\to c \tau \bar\nu_\tau$ decays: Introduction

 In this work, we present our results in a different way by looking at the $\tau$ polarization vector ${\cal P}^\mu$.
 Furthermore, the transverse (referred to the direction of the $\tau$) components of ${\cal P}^\mu$ allows us to evaluate new observables, which do not appear in the study of LAB and CM helicity-polarized decays.
+The possibility of searching for NP signatures in different $\tau-$polarization related contributions was suggested already twenty five years ago in Ref.~\cite{Tanaka:1994ay} for $\bar B \to D^{(*)}$-decays, in the context of SM extensions with charged Higgs bosons.
+The idea has been further developed in more recent works~\cite{Nierste:2008qe, Tanaka:2012nw, Ivanov:2017mrj, Alonso:2017ktd,Blanke:2018yud, Asadi:2020fdo}, and in particular, a complete framework to obtain the maximum information with polarized $\tau$ leptons and unpolarized $D^{(*)}$ mesons is discussed in Ref.~\cite{Asadi:2020fdo}, where the full decay chain down to the detectable particles stemming from the $\tau$ is considered.
+As mentioned above, we use here a technique different to the usual helicity-amplitude method, and we also show results for the $\Lambda_b$ and $\bar B_c$ decays, for which such exhaustive analyses are not available yet.